pydantic/pydantic/docs/visual_studio_code.md

 lance = Knight()  # error: Argument missing for parameter "age"
 ```

-Like the issue with `BaseSettings`, this is a limitation of dataclass transforms and cannot be fixed in pydantic.
+This is a limitation of dataclass transforms and cannot be fixed in pydantic.

 ## Technical Details